 As you age, your body begins to handle medication differently than it used to.
 If you are age 65 or older, you should take special care when taking your medication, even though you may feel perfectly healthy.
-Some changes people experience when they age include:
+As they age, some people may experience changes in:

-In some cases, it may take your kidneys and liver more time to process medications, and some medications may stay in your body longer.
-This may cause your medication to be stronger or weaker than it has been in the past, and you may be more likely to experience side effects.
-You may also experience side effects from taking multiple medications that may interact together in a way that is harmful to your body.
+In some cases, your kidneys and liver may need more time to process medication, and some medications may stay in your body longer.
+These changes may cause your medication to be stronger or weaker than it has been in the past, and you may be more likely to experience side effects.
+You also can experience side effects from taking multiple medications that may interact together in a way that is harmful to your body.
 You can work with your PCP to learn more about high-risk medications and make sure that your treatments and any medications you are taking are safe.

-If your doctor has prescribed you a high-risk medication, this does not mean you should not take it; it just means that you should take care when using it and discuss any concerns with your doctor.
+If your doctor prescribes you a high-risk medication, it does not mean you should not take it; it just means that you should take care when using a high-risk medication and discuss any concerns with your doctor.
 Some things to remember:

-It is always important to talk to your doctor first regarding any high-risk medications you might be taking.
+Talk to your doctor about any high-risk medication you take.
 Simple cold medications or even herbs may interact poorly with high-risk medications.
 Some questions you may want to ask your doctor include: